FootballOnlooker/Local-AI-Assistant/README.md

 - Replace TF-IDF retrieval with multilingual sentence embeddings.
 - Cache TF-IDF document vectors instead of rebuilding them for every query.
 - Expand and diversify the classification dataset.
-- Add F1 score, a classification report, and a confusion matrix.
 - Run model calls in a background thread to keep the GUI responsive.
 - Add automated tests for retrieval and classification.